chengchao0311/Spell-Helper/README.md

 ## Spell Helper

-Spell Helper is a tool to help you spelling, if you have problem on English spelling like me.
+Spell Helper is a tool to help your English spelling, if you have problem about English spelling like me.
 It's base on [Alfred Workflow](http://support.alfredapp.com/workflows) and [Aspell Helper](http://suggest.aspell.net).

 ## ScreenShot